bratter/us-map/README.md

 Factory function for creating a feature for US Maps.
 This factory creates a render function that will render a collection of GeoJSON objects.
 The function is called with two arguments:

 * *id*: A required string with the type/id of the feature to be rendered.
 Used in class names to ensure unique selection.
 * *projection* (optional): If specified, uses the passed projection to render the GeoJSON objects.
 If not specified, assumes pre-projected GeoJSON.
-Generall you will want to pass the projection from the *usMap* instance to use the same projection.
+Generally you will want to pass the projection from the *usMap* instance to use the same projection.

 <a href="#_feature" name="_feature">#</a> <i>feature</i>(<i>selection</i>) [<>](https://github.com/bratter/us-map/blob/master/src/map/feature.ts "Source")